 Overall, using cast iron cookware has its advantages and disadvantages.
 It is important to consider your cooking style and preferences before deciding whether or not to incorporate cast iron into your kitchen.

-See also Can you cook beans in a roaster
+See also Can you roast in a slow cooker without liquid

 How Cast Iron Affects Nutritional Value of Food